 Lesson 1: Hold the center

-When a demagogue takes power, one thing you may notice is that the lines of division in your society become more clear.
+When a demagogue takes power, one thing you might notice is that the lines of division in your society become more clear.
 In America’s case, these societal fissures separate immigrants from citizens, Democrats from Republicans, coastal folks from heartland dwellers, and Christians/Catholics from just about everybody else.
 We are told by the division-peddlers that the American dream is a zero-sum game, and that the time has come to circle the wagons around our own kind, because the people in the next camp can’t be trusted.

 Do not take their advice.
 Resist the urge to categorize and label other people, and go out of your way to become more cosmopolitan.
 If you’re an atheist (like me), pay a visit to your local Presbyterian church, or maybe a mosque.
-If you’re a coastal dwelling city slicker, trade that European vacay you’ve been planning for a trip to a flyover state.
+If you’re a coastal-dwelling city slicker, trade that European vacay you’ve been planning for a trip to a flyover state.
 If you’re a citizen, donate to an immigration advocacy group.
 If you’re a member of a political party, rather than insulting the other side on Facebook, invite that one politically backwards co-worker to join your bowling team.
 In short, do not simply refuse to be divided, but behave in a manner that discredits the notion that the demagogues’ preferred dividing lines even exist.

 Lesson 2: Stay close to the light